 Rarely does a geographic area have such a strong link with a product as the Upper Vastese does with ventricina.
 In the past, the cured meat was prepared with pork from black or red pigs, but these days the more common white pigs are used.
 (Slow Food Presidium)

 Ventricina Vastese is a typical instance of this huge variety of products.
 It is made just in the small area between the Trigno and Osento rivers and its producers follow a strict production procedure as Accademia della Ventricina clearly stated.

 Ventricina is perfect for an “antipasto all’italiana” or it can be used to make a tasty sugo for pasta.

 This globe-shaped “salume” is undoubtedly toothsome, especially when it is made in a XII century cloister that has been renovated by the owners and changed into a butcher workshop, an ageing area for the salumi and a tasting room for visitors and food lovers.

 In the past, each family would cut into them only during significant times of rural life, like the harvest or during grape picking.
 (Slow Food Presidium)

 Maybe the idea may sound strange, but I am pretty sure that the nuns who lived in the cloister centuries ago would be happy to see that the Benedictine motto “ora et labora” (“pray and work”) is still working these days, in their former house.

-Appetibilis would like to thank the staff at “La Genuina” in Carunchio (CH) for their kind cooperation.
+Appetibilis would like to thank the staff of the artisanal sausage factory “La Genuina” in Carunchio (Chieti) for their kind cooperation.